codatio/codat-docs/docs/enterprise/tech-implementation/consent/lifecyle.md

 A customer has already connected their Xero account into a dashboard product, and now wants to provide data for a lending origination use-case.

-As the customer has already granted access to all their Xero data, TD Bank technically has access to pull additional data-types that they haven’t pulled before.
+As the customer has already granted access to all their Xero data, you technically have access to pull additional data-types that they haven’t pulled before.
 E.g. Financial Statements.

 The customer will be presented with a UI screen that confirms they are happy to share additional data-sets.
 This UI is a simple “Confirm I’m happy to share additional data”, and does not require the customer to re-auth or re-login to any accounting package.